SleepiCaffeine/NN-in-CPP/README.md

 ## How to use
 As of currently, this is unusuable, due to... not being finished...

+## Documentation
+Currently Documentation is minor, however I plan to add doxygen comments once I'm happy with the code

 ## License
 Licensed under the MIT License.